 Sure.

-Never the truth and God are harmonious.
+The truth and God are harmonious.

 So you should be willing to debate.

-Truth is God's, exactly.
+Truth is God's.

 So you should be able to talk about this stuff.

-And people more people should learn to do this.
+More people should learn to do this.

-Uh It's very legitimate to say, you know, this is a challenging new piece of information for me.
+It's very legitimate to say, you know, this is a challenging new piece of information for me.

-I still believe in the doctrine because that's my faith and I'm I'm I'm going to believe that.
+I still believe in the doctrine because that's my faith and I'm going to believe that, but I'm going to continue examining and thinking through this.

-Like you don't have to at the end of every conversation tie neatly up with a bow, the conclusion that everything is fine.
+Like you don't have to, at the end of every conversation, tie neatly up with a bow the conclusion that everything is fine, that like you were right all along.

 Do you know what I mean?

-This is crucial for the church, I think it really matters that we learn to do this.
+It really matters that we learn to do this.

 Yeah, absolutely.

-So where can people find you, follow you, engage with you, and get your books.
+So where can people find you, follow you, engage with you, and get your books?

-Well thank you for asking I do appreciate it.
+I do appreciate it.

 The book is everywhere that you buy books.

-Amazon is where I usually send people and Audible there is an audio version that I read myself.
+And Audible, there is an audio version that I read myself.

 I see a lot of people kind of enjoying that format these days.